 Hit Nature’s Valley Beach

 Any visit to Nature’s Valley would not be complete without hitting the beach.
-Many quick paths lead to the beach along St Michaels Ave, but the most accessible entrance is right in front of the Nature’s Valley Restaurants & Pub.
+Many quick paths lead to the beach along St Michaels Ave, but the most accessible entrance is right in front of the Blue Rocks Cafe.
 (See map here).

 Hiking in Natures Valley Tsitsikamma

 Top Tips: Hiking in the Tsitsikamma Forest is a unique experience, but please remember that this is an untamed slice of South Africa.
 Venomous snakes, baboons, and other potentially dangerous wildlife aren’t uncommon in these parts.